Antrikshy/antrikshy.github.io/about-this-site/index.md

 * applying code styling (if applicable)
 * other things I am surely forgetting

-The result is a site (optionally with a blog) that gives you the convenience of templates and Markdown, which can be hosted for very cheap or for free, and performs *super* snappily.
+The result is a site (optionally with a blog) that gives you the convenience of templates and Markdown, which can be hosted for very cheap or for free, and performs *super* snappily since all the pages are pre-rendered.

 ## Unfamiliar With GitHub Pages?